-We have granted the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 750,000 additional shares from us.

-We estimate that our net proceeds from the sale of our common stock that we are offering will be approximately \$119.2 million (or approximately \$137.7 million if the underwriters' option to purchase additional shares of our common stock from us is exercised in full), assuming an initial public offering price of \$26.50 per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses.
+Common stock offered by up Common stock offered by us 5,000,000 shares Common stock to be outstanding after this offering 62,906,403 shares Underwriters' option to purchase additional shares We have granted the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 750,000 additional shares from us.
+Use of proceeds We estimate that our net proceeds from the sale of our common stock that we are offering will be approximately \$107.6 million (or approximately \$124.3 million if the underwriters' option to purchase additional shares of our common stock from us is exercised in full), based on the initial public offering price of \$24.00 per share, and after deducting underwriting discounts and commissions and estimated offering expenses.
 We intend to use the net proceeds of this offering for working capital and other general corporate purposes.
 We may also use a portion of the net proceeds to acquire or invest in complementary businesses, products, services, technologies or assets.
 However, we do not have agreements or commitments for any material acquisitions or investments at this time.
 See "Use of Proceeds."

-At our request, the underwriters have reserved for sale at the initial public offering price per share up to 5% of the shares of common stock offered by this prospectus, to certain individuals through a directed share program, including our directors, employees and their friends and family members, and certain other individuals identified by management.
+Directed share program At our request, the underwriters have reserved for sale at the initial public offering price per share up to 5% of the shares of common stock offered by this prospectus, to certain individuals through a directed share program, including our directors, employees and their friends and family members, and certain other individuals identified by management.
 If purchased by these persons, these shares will not be subject to a lock-up restriction.
 The number of shares of common stock available for sale to the general public will be reduced by the number of reserved shares sold to these individuals.
 Any reserved shares not purchased by these individuals will be offered by the underwriters to the general public on the same basis as the other shares of common stock offered under this prospectus.
 See "Underwriting-Directed Share Program."